Saft23/Cryptocalculator/README.md

 expenses                //Prints the expenses
 expenses e              //Edits the expenses file
 wallet usd              //Prints the value in the wallet in usd
-wallet sek              //Prints the value in the wallet in sek
+wallet ___              //Prints the value in the wallet in ___ if the currency is available
 wallet e                //Edits the wallet file
+wallet dist		//Show the value distribution of the coins in the wallet
+wallet distribution	//As above
 value coin currency     //Prints the current price of the given coin in the given currency
 ```